 GNOME boot error

-When I booted my laptop this morning and tried logging into GNOME, I got the standard blue background and xterm in a window.
+This is a discussion about GNOME boot error in the Everything Linux category; When I booted my laptop this morning and tried logging into GNOME, I got the standard blue background and xterm in a window.
 Just started this morning.
 Yesterday, I used apt-get to add a bunch of the packages I could have added on installation and didn't at the time, as well as adding Totem and the supporting RPMs.

 When I booted my laptop this morning and tried logging into GNOME, I got the standard blue background and xterm in a window.
 Just started this morning.
 Yesterday, I used apt-get to add a bunch of the packages I could have added on installation and didn't at the time, as well as adding Totem and the supporting RPMs.
 I can't think of anything I added that should have messed with the desktop itself, though.
 Anybody out there know a fix?

-Participate on our website and join the conversation
+Participate in our website and join the conversation

-This topic is archived.
-New comments cannot be posted and votes cannot be cast.
+This subject has been archived.
+New comments and votes cannot be submitted.

 Responses to this topic